git-sharwaree/jukebox/README.md

 # Jukebox⚡
-An interactive music web app where the vibe is decided collectively.
-Add tracks.
-Upvote favorites.
-The crowd shapes what plays next.
+An interactive music web app where users can add tracks, upvote their favorites, and choose what plays next.

 ## ✨ Features